 - Write only the final, small output back to HBM.

 PyTorch ≥ 2.0 has it built-in.
-It’s literally one line:
+One line:

 attn_output = F.scaled_dot_product_attention(q, k, v, attn_mask=None, dropout_p=0.0, is_causal=True)